Pegasus (spyware): United States (US)

 NSO Group pitched its spyware to the Drug Enforcement Administration (DEA), which declined to purchase it due to its high cost.

 In August 2016, NSO Group (through its U.S. subsidiary Westbridge) pitched its U.S. version of Pegasus to the San Diego Police Department (SDPD).
 In the marketing material, Westbridge emphasized that the company is U.S.-based and majority-owned by a U.S. parent company.
 An SDPD Sergeant responded to the sales pitch with "sounds awesome".
 The SDPD declined to purchase the spyware as it was too expensive.

 In July 2021, it was revealed that the phone numbers of about a dozen U.S. citizens – including diplomats, journalists, aid workers, and dissident expatriates – were on a list of prospective targets for Pegasus infiltration, but it was not known whether an attack was ever attempted or completed against any of their devices.
 Among the phone numbers discovered on the list were those of the Obama administration's chief negotiator of the Joint Comprehensive Plan of Action as well as those of several United Nations diplomats residing in the U.S. NSO Group has said that Pegasus is not deployed against any device located within the territory of the U.S., but it has been suggested that U.S. citizens can become targets when abroad.

+In November 2021, the Biden administration placed NSO Group on a Commerce Department blacklist from government contracts, after determining NSO Group action was "contrary to the foreign policy and national security interests of the US."

 In December 2021, it was reported that Pegasus spyware was found in the preceding months on the iPhones of at least nine U.S. State Department employees, all of whom were either stationed in Uganda or worked on matters related to Uganda.
 Later the same month, AP reported that a total of 11 U.S. State Department employees stationed in Uganda had their iPhones hacked with Pegasus.
 The US government blacklisted the NSO Group to stop what it called "transnational repression".